jjmontesl/cubesviewer/README.md

 CubesViewer is a visual interface for the open source [Cubes server](http://databrewery.org/cubes.html) (an OLAP server in Python).
-Purpose is to keep it simple and modular, leveraging the web services provided by Cubes.
+Purpose is to keep it simple while leveraging the web services provided by Cubes.

 Features:

-* Cube explorer providing drilldown and cut operations.
+* Cube explorer providing drilldown and filter operations.
 * Supports dimension hierarchies and date filtering.
 * Several charts and diagrams can be created.
 * View management, cloning, saving and sharing.